 - Older people are more likely to take prescription medicines that affect the body’s ability to control its temperature or sweat.

 In addition, living alone can increase your risk of suffering a heat-related illness, because there’s no-one else to notice you are unwell or to take care of you.

 If you are frail, have reduced mobility or cognitive decline, it may be difficult for you to take care of yourself in hot weather.

 Tips to help seniors stay cool

 We can’t control the weather but we can take practical steps to keep ourselves safe during a heatwave.

-- If your doctor limits the amount of fluids you drink or has you on fluid medication, ask them how much you should drink during summer and times of hot weather.
+- If your doctor limits the amount of fluids you drink or has you on fluid pills, ask them how much you should drink during hot weather.

-- Avoid the use of a stove or oven – it will make you and your house warmer.
+- Don’t use the stove or oven to cook – it will make you and your house hotter.

 - Take cool showers or baths to cool down.

-- Avoid engaging in strenuous activities in the hot hours of the day and get plenty of rest.
+- Do not engage in very strenuous activities and get plenty of rest.